Set up automations for other users

 Share automations with others

 Before sharing an automation, you need to keep in mind that only automations with the trigger ”Triggered by selected users” can be shared.
-If the trigger ”Triggered by anyone” is set, sharing will not be needed.
+If the trigger ”Triggered by anyone” is set, sharing isn't needed as all users are already included.

 To give access to an automation to other users in your company, click on the automation itself to open the contextual view.
 Then, on the users section, click on ”Add users”.